 Since 1972, we’ve used the power of law to fight for the rights of the low-income older adults.
 We hope you enjoy this journey through our history of advocacy.

-Terry Hatter, Director of the Western Center on Law and Poverty in Los Angeles, submits an application to the Office of Economic Opportunity (part of Lyndon Johnson’s War on Poverty) to create a national legal “back-up center” to support local legal services programs serving low-income older adults, and NSCLC was funded.
+Terry Hatter, Director of the Western Center on Law and Poverty in Los Angeles, submits an application to the Office of Economic Opportunity (part of Lyndon Johnson’s War on Poverty) to create a national legal “back-up center” to support local legal services programs serving low-income older adults, and NSCLC was founded.
 Los Angeles office opens.

 Paul Nathanson becomes first Executive Director of NSCLC; offices are opened in Washington, DC and Sacramento, CA. Paul institutes practice of inclusive decision making by all staff for substantive decisions, a practice that continues to this day.
 NSCLC files first lawsuit: Ponce v.
 Construction Laborers Pension Trust for Southern California, which resulted in thousands of elderly and disabled construction workers receiving pension benefits they were due.
 Attorneys Sally Hart Wilson and Anne Silverstein are hired to share one job—a radical concept at the time!